 Work and Play

 Academic excellence is crucial to get into medical school, so be prepared for a lot of hard work.
 Your grades must be consistently high – throughout college and high school.
 Assignments must be completed on time and to a high standard.
 That being said, it is easy to get buried in school work and exams, but you shouldn’t let it overtake your life and burn you out.
 Make time for friends and family.
 Pursue hobbies to maintain your sanity.
 Medical schools encourage applicants to detail their pursuits on application forms and talk about them in interviews.
-Healthcare facilities may also subject you to a few stages of screening or background checks from a company like Sterling Check so you have to be prepared for that as well.

 Author: John Moran